-Fund Advisory Fee Champlain Small Company Fund 0.90% on the first \$250 million in assets; 0.80% on assets over \$250 million Champlain Mid Cap Fund 0.80% on the first \$250 million in assets; 0.70% on assets over \$250 million
+Fund Advisory Fee Champlain Small Company Fund 0.90% on the first \$250 million in assets; 0.80% on assets over \$250 million Champlain Mid Cap Fund 0.80% on the first \$250 million in assets; 0.70% on assets over \$250 million Champlain Strategic Focus Fund 0.80% on the first \$250 million in assets; 0.70% on assets over \$250 million

-The Adviser has contractually agreed to waive fees and reimburse expenses to the extent necessary in order to keep total annual Fund operating expenses (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, other expenditures which are capitalized in accordance with generally accepted accounting principles, and non-routine expenses (collectively, "excluded expenses")) from exceeding the amounts listed in the table below, as a percentage of average daily net assets of the separate share classes of each Fund, until April 30, 2024.
+The Adviser has contractually agreed to waive fees and reimburse expenses to the extent necessary in order to keep total annual Fund operating expenses (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, other expenditures which are capitalized in accordance with generally accepted accounting principles, and non-routine expenses (collectively, "excluded expenses")) from exceeding the amounts listed in the table below, as a percentage of average daily net assets of the separate share classes of each Fund, until April 30, 2026.

 Champlain Small Company Fund

 Advisor Shares 1.30%

 Institutional Shares 1.05%

 Champlain Mid Cap Fund

 Advisor Shares 1.20%

 Institutional Shares 0.95%

+Champlain Strategic Focus Fund

+Advisor Shares 1.10%

+Institutional Shares 0.85%

 In addition, the Adviser may receive from the Fund the difference between the total annual Fund operating expenses (not including excluded expenses) and the expense cap to recoup all or a portion of its prior fee waivers or expense reimbursements made during the three-year period preceding the recoupment if at any point total annual Fund operating expenses (not including excluded expenses) are below a Fund's expense cap (i) at the time of the fee waiver and/or expense reimbursement and (ii) at the time of the recoupment.
-This agreement may be terminated: (i) by the Board, for any reason at any time; or (ii) by the Adviser, upon ninety (90) days' prior written notice to the Trust, effective as of the close of business on April 30, 2024.
+This agreement may be terminated: (i) by the Board, for any reason at any time; or (ii) by the Adviser, upon ninety (90) days' prior written notice to the Trust, effective as of the close of business on April 30, 2026.

-For the fiscal year ended December 31, 2022, the Adviser received advisory fees, stated as a percentage of average daily net assets of each Fund, as follows:
+For the fiscal year ended December 31, 2024, the Adviser received advisory fees, stated as a percentage of average daily net assets of each Fund, as follows:

-Fund Fiscal Year Ended December 31, 2022
+Fund Advisory Fees paid

 Champlain Small Company Fund 0.81%

 Champlain Mid Cap Fund 0.70%

+Champlain Strategic Focus Fund 0.00%

-A discussion regarding the basis for the Board's approval of the investment advisory agreement for the Funds is available in the Funds' Annual Report to Shareholders dated December 31, 2022, which covers the period from January 1, 2022 to December 31, 2022.
+A discussion regarding the basis for the Board's approval of the investment advisory agreement for the Funds is available in the Funds' reports filed on Form-CSR for the fiscal year ended December 31, 2024.